tao-cumplido/eslint-plugin-style/README.md

 ### `module-imports/group`

-Requires imports to be grouped.
+Requires imports to be grouped and groups to be separated by a new line.
 Auto-fixable!
 The rule can be configured with an object that looks like this:

 ```ts
 interface Configuration {